Leaflet/Leaflet.markercluster/README.md

 You can use the method:
 - without arguments to force all cluster icons in the Marker Cluster Group to be re-drawn.
 - with an array or a mapping of markers to force only their parent clusters to be re-drawn.
 - with an L.LayerGroup.
-The method will look for all markers in these objects.
-Make sure they contain only markers which are also within this Marker Cluster Group.
+The method will look for all markers in it.
+Make sure it contains only markers which are also within this Marker Cluster Group.
 - with a single marker.
 ```javascript
 markers.refreshClusters();